Jerry Tardieu

-Jerry Tardieu, (born 13 July 1967) is a Haitian author, entrepreneur, and politician.
-He represents Petion-ville in the Chamber of Deputies.
+Jerry Tardieu (né Marie Gerard Philippe Tardieu; born 13 July 1967) is a Haitian Author, Entrepreneur, and Former Congressman of Petion-Ville in the Chamber of Deputies.

 Biography

 Tardieu's family made their fortune in shipping and in real estate.
 In Haiti, he studied at Institution Saint-Louis de Gonzague before moving on to earn a degree from European University College, followed by a master's degree in Public Administration from Harvard University.
 There is a history of political service on both sides of his family: his paternal grandfather was elected to the Chamber of Deputies and his maternal great-grandfather had been War Minister during the presidency of Michel Oreste.